 However, when you offer one, or more, whitepapers on multiple portals that are designed for search engine marketing, people will continuously, at any time, request this.
 The follow-up process should therefore be the continuous filtering of MQLs and SQLs.

-When setting up the media, you can combine push and pull mechanisms.
+When setting up the paid, owned, and earned media, you can combine push and pull mechanisms.
 Many modern marketing initiatives start off by posting content via their own media, for instance in a blog or knowledge section.